-Under the Curtin Fieldwork Education Policy and Procedures, if a student is terminated by the School or terminates themselves from their placement, they will be deemed as failing the unit.
+Under the Curtin Fieldwork Education Policy and Procedures, if a student's placement is terminated by the School or terminates themselves from their placement, they may be deemed as failing the unit.
+Results will be managed in accordance with the ASPM.